 According to findings in the 2018 Population in Brief report conducted by the Strategy Group in the Prime Minister’s Office (PMO), approximately 30,000 new permanent residents (PRs) are accepted yearly by the Immigration and Checkpoints Authority (ICA) Singapore.
 The majority of these new PRs consists of working-age individuals from 25 to 49 years of age.
 For married individuals in this category, the decision to relocate their spouse to Singapore is a common one.

-Fortunately, the ICA enables both Singapore citizens and PRs to submit an application for permanent residency for their husband or wife.
+Fortunately, the ICA enables both Singapore citizens and PRs to apply PR for spouse under specific immigration schemes.
 However, meeting this criterion alone does not necessarily guarantee a successful application for your spouse.
 In many cases, the ICA will consider additional contributing factors such as your partner’s income, employment history, as well as commitment towards integrating into the local community.

 In this article, we will discuss several ways your other half can improve their PR application to increase their chances of attaining PR status in the Lion City.

 1. Apply for a Dependant’s Pass Prior to Applying for PR

 If you hold an Employment Pass (EP) or S Pass while living in Singapore, you have the choice to bring your spouse and/or children into the Republic by applying for a Dependant’s Pass for your family members.
 This pass enables them to stay in Singapore for a period of up to two years, provided the main work pass remains valid.